Malekitsu/MM6-MAW-Monster-Arts-and-Wonders/README.md

 Inn and Temples cost now depends on missing health and level.
 ### Balance
 MAW has been designed to be somewhat challenging gameplay for the experienced player, however, until you find your footing it may be too hard.
 Furthermore then last dungeon(s) have been balanced to present a reasonable challenge to even a very strong party, leveled to 100 or more.
 You might not want to kill all those dragons and titans needed to rise to quite so high level, however.
-At the same time the existence of “of X spellschool” items (of Dark etc) and the wells that increase level are impossible to balance around since we don’t know when or even if the player will use them.
-For that reason the game has been balanced as if these things didn’t exist but we haven’t removed them from the game.
-Their use is optional.
-The game has been designed to be challenging but possible to clear without them, but if you wish to finish early or faster they are still around for you to use.
+The following has been left in the game despite not being part of the balance and thus being somewhat "OP".
 Think of them as mildly abusive cheatcodes that help you speed things along if you need them.
+* Wells that add temporary levels, particularly the +30 levels one in Kriegspire
+* “Of X spellschool” items (of Dark etc) - there's simply no way to balance around items that increase damage by up to 125% that player may or may not have.
+* Followers that add ranks to offensive skills

 ### Attributes
 Attributes will now be relevant during all the game and from 25 on, every 5 attribute points grants +1 effect, up to 300 attribute points (+60 effect).
 Check here for an accurate description of effects. (credits to grayface) https://grayface.github.io/mm/mechanics/ .